Vkanhan/filesearcher/README.md

   1. Run the application with the -cli flag.

-  2. Enter the regex pattern and directory when prompted.
+  2. Enter the file name and directory when prompted.

   3. The application will display any matches found.